Jonathan Luna: Suicide

-It was initially reported that Luna did not have the expected substantial defense wounds on his hands and that many of the wounds are shallow which are called "hesitation" wounds in a suicide victim.
-Some suggested motives for suicide were that Luna was to take a polygraph test concerning $36,000 which disappeared from a bank robbery case that he had prosecuted.
-Luna had a charge card which his wife, Angela, did not know about.
+It was initially reported that Luna did not have the expected substantial defensive wounds on his hands and that many of the wounds are shallow, which are called "hesitation" wounds in a suicide victim.
+Some suggested motives for suicide were that Luna was to take a polygraph test concerning $36,000 which disappeared from a robbery case that he had prosecuted.
+Luna had a charge card which his wife did not know about.
 His name was on an Internet dating site and he had a $25,000 credit card debt.
-There is also an accidental suicide theory that Luna was fabricating a kidnapping and attack and that he went too far.
+There is also an accidental suicide theory that Luna was fabricating a kidnapping and went too far in the attempt.

 Homicide

-The Lancaster County coroner who performed the autopsy ruled Luna's death a homicide by drowning.
-Luna left his glasses, which he needed to drive, and his cell phone on his desk.
-He had called defense attorneys earlier in the night saying he would fax over documents that night but they never arrived.
-The pool of blood in the back seat would suggest Luna was in back and someone else was driving.
+The Lancaster County coroner who performed Luna's autopsy ruled his death a homicide by drowning.
+Luna left his glasses, which he needed to drive, and his cell phone on his desk in Baltimore.
+He had called defense attorneys earlier in the night saying he would fax over documents that never arrived.
+The pool of blood in the backseat of the car would suggest Luna was in the back while someone else was driving.

 Subsequent events

 In early February 2007, a private investigator and an attorney, both hired by Luna's family, filed a petition for a writ of mandamus in order to force the Lancaster County coroner to conduct an inquest into Luna's death, after an earlier request was declined.

-In February 2020, the LNP newspaper in Lancaster County requested that a judge unseal coroner's records pertaining to Luna's death that were found to be in possession of the county, instead of federal prosecutors, as had been previously thought.
+In February 2020, the Lancaster County newspaper LNP requested that a judge unseal coroner's records pertaining to Luna's death that were found to be in possession of the county, instead of federal prosecutors, as had been previously thought.
 On January 13, 2021, Judge David Ashworth ruled that the documents would remain sealed, writing that releasing the records would pose "a threat of substantially hindering or jeopardizing the open, active and ongoing criminal investigation into the death of Jonathan Luna."